Code-Screen/Code-Screen.github.io/docs/integrating-smartrecruiters-with-codescreen.md

 <br>

-There will be one entry in this list for each test that you currently have set up on CodeScreen:
+There will be one entry in this list for each assessment that you currently have set up on CodeScreen:

 <figure>
   <figcaption style="font-style: italic;"></figcaption>